-If the price for your services vary based on what exactly your customers want, you probably start by collecting those requirements and providing a sales quote.
+If the price for your services varies based on what exactly your customers want, you probably start by collecting the requirements and providing a sales quote.
 As a business owner, you may want to optimize this process, and one way to do that is by gathering clients’ information more efficiently.

 For you, it’s a more convenient way to organize incoming quote requests and respond to them directly from your inbox.
 For your potential customers, it saves time and effort.
 They’ll be able to fill out the form right there – no need to plan a call during business hours or write an email.

 In this post, we’ll show you how to create a request a quote form using Getsitecontrol.
 You’ll be able to fully customize it and decide where and how the form will display on your website.